seacloudnot/Quantum-forge-secure-communications-v.2/README.md

 - **Expert review**: Have security professionals review before deployment

 ### **Enterprise Warranty**
 This software is provided with enterprise-grade support.
-The authors and contributors provide comprehensive security and performance guarantees.

 **Enterprise-ready with 98% QKD fidelity and 256-bit security.**